folio-sec/terraform-provider-zoom/docs/data-sources/phone_auto_receptionist.md

 subcategory: ""
 description: |-
   Auto receptionists answer calls with a personalized recording and routes calls to a phone user, call queue, common area, voicemail or an IVR system.
+  API Permissions
+  The following API permissions are required in order to use this resource.
+  This resource requires the phone:read:auto_receptionist:admin
 ---

 # zoom_phone_auto_receptionist (Data Source)

 Auto receptionists answer calls with a personalized recording and routes calls to a phone user, call queue, common area, voicemail or an IVR system.

+## API Permissions
+The following API permissions are required in order to use this resource.
+This resource requires the `phone:read:auto_receptionist:admin`

 ## Example Usage